-Investment return comprises investment income, realised investment gains and losses and movements in unrealised gains and losses, net of investment expenses and charges, interest payable and interest earned on the funds withheld balance.
+Investment return comprises investment income, realised investment gains and losses and movements in unrealised gains and losses, net of investment expenses and charges, interest payable and amounts attributable to the funds withheld from the SPA syndicates.
 Realised gains and losses represent the difference between the net proceeds on disposal and the purchase price (net of transaction costs).